pxslip/db-studio/docs/reference/system/activity.md

 # Activity

-> All events within Directus are tracked and stored in the activities collection.
+> All events within DB Studio are tracked and stored in the activities collection.
 This gives you full accountability
 > over everything that happens.
 [Learn more about Activity](/getting-started/glossary#activity).

 ---